claitz/GitHub-Repo-Cards-Generator/README.md

 # GitHub Repo Card Generator

-This application generates SVG cards for GitHub repositories.
+GitHub Repo Card Generator is a feature-rich application designed for effortlessly creating SVG cards that showcase GitHub repositories.

-It caches data for a specific period of time to reduce the number of API requests and improve performance.
-The application also provides a user interface for generating and customizing SVG cards.
+Repository cards can be generated using the user interface and entering the GitHub username and repository name.
+The card colors can be customized by clicking on the color pickers and selecting a color.

+The generated SVG card will be displayed along with BBCode, HTML, and Markdown quick copy codes for embedding the card.

 ## Features